 Freezing Fresh Apples

 Although apples loose their crisp texture when frozen, they are still great to bake with.
 The way you freeze apples all depends on how you will use them in the future.
 If they will be used to make baked, whole apples, simply wash the apples, dry, place the whole apples in a gallon-sized Ziploc® brand Freezer Bags with the Smart Zip® Seal and store in your freezer.
-If you prefer to use them in an apple pie or other dessert, first peel, core and slice apples.
-You can dip them in a lemon water solution, as mentioned above, if you wish to help prevent browning.
-Place 5 cups (the perfect pie amount) of sliced fresh apples into a Ziploc® Freezer Bag and freeze until you’re ready to bake.

 Dehydrating Apple Slices

 If you’re interested in drying apples as your chosen method for how to preserve apples, consider investing in a food dehydrator.
 This kitchen gadget often comes in handy for not only drying a variety of fruits, but also for making your own herbs.
 To preserve your apples, consider making dried apple rings.
 Wash your apples and thinly slice (I used a mandolin slicer to get an even portion throughout each slice).
 Fill a small bowl with ½ cup of lemon juice and ½ cup of water and dip each slice.
 Lay the apple slices out on dehydrator racks and dry according to manufacturer’s instructions (about 12 hours).
-Once dry, remove from racks and place a Ziploc bag removing any excess air.
-Add your dried apple rings to your favorite homemade granola recipe or serve alone for a healthy snack.
+Once dry, remove dehydrated apples from racks and place a zipper bag removing any excess air.
+These dried apples can be stored in airtight containers for several months.

 Which one of these methods for how to preserve apples do you think you will try?
 Have you used any of these ways to preserve fresh apples before?
 What is your favorite way to enjoy apples?